ethancs13/SQL_ServerProject/README.md

 ### 3. Add SSH key to GitHub
 1. Go to GitHub → Settings → SSH and GPG keys → New SSH key
 2. Paste the public key
-3. Give it a name like "WSL Key" or "Dev Laptop"
+3. Give it a name

 ### 4. Set permissions for private key
 ```bash